mediamonks/muban/docs/14-connectors.md

 + Image [field_image] [image]

 #### Step 2 - Creating preprocessor
-Now having the paragraph created, we can create a preprocessor - is needed to aggregate data and pass it to theming layer in our case this is handlebars.
+Now having the paragraph created, we can create a preprocessor - this is needed to aggregate data and pass it to the theming layer - in our case this is handlebars.
-As a result our preprocessor should return an array or a nested array that will be converted in variables inside of hbs template.
+As a result our preprocessor should return an array or a nested array that will be converted in variables inside of the hbs template.
 Let's take a look at the data.yml file of the component that our front-end prepared:

 + data.yaml